Celebrating the Spring Equinox

 Here are ways that you can celebrate the Equinox:

-1.Take the time, if possible, to find out and pause to notice the actual moment of the Vernal Equinox, when the sun has crossed the celestial equator from south to north, ushering in the season of spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
+1.Take the time, if possible, to find out and pause to notice the actual moment of the Vernal Equinox when the sun has crossed the celestial equator from south to north, ushering in the season of spring in the Northern Hemisphere and autumn in the Southern Hemisphere.
+This year, the Spring Equinox occurs at 11:06 pm EDT on March 19th --for the Eastern United States.

 2. Focus on the idea that our days and nights are of equal length (sometimes, this occurs in the days before or just after the equinox).
 Going forward, in the Northern Hemisphere (for us in the United States), our days will now begin to be longer than our nights, bringing us slowly to the longest day, on our Summer Solstice in June.

 3. Families can have a special dinner or party that showcases the foods of the season (in your particular region).
 In the Northeast United States, the dinner could include some early spring vegetables such as asparagus.
 We have also included root vegetables that have been stored (by us or by food purveyors) over winter, such as potatoes, yams, turnips, and parsnips.
-In late-March, we will also have kale that has over-wintered in the garden.
-Our Spring Equinox dinner will have these vegetables served sometimes in a venison stew, made with venison harvested the past fall and frozen.
+In late-March, we will also have collards and kale that have over-wintered in the garden.
+Our Spring Equinox dinner will have these vegetables served sometimes in a venison stew, made with venison harvested the past fall and frozen and Irish boxty potato pancakes (small pancakes) that we fill with sauteed vegetables (here is a boxty https://www.foodandwine.com/recipes/irish-potato-boxty)

-4. At the special dinner, you can guide the conversation:
+4. At the special dinner, you can engage in fun activities:

 *Share memories of special challenges that you have overcome through the winter just passed.